AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 **Assignment 1**

-Directions: Modify the GuestChecker program to use if/else-if/else statements.
+Directions: Modify the GuestChecker(section: If Statements and Control Flow) program to use if/else-if/else statements.
 Comment where you made the changes.
 Submit your program digitally.